-PRODUCTION MANAGER Annie Jacobs moved to Queens over eight years ago.
-Since moving to New York, she has been working in production management followed by project management at Queens based scene shop, Showman Fabricators.
-She has worked on Broadway’s Little Mermaid, Sweeney Todd, 25th Annual Putnam County Spelling Bee, television’s “Late Night with Jimmy Fallon”, “Dr. Oz”, “Disney World’s American Idol Experience” and many others.
-She has served as Production Manager for all of APAC’s shows since joining them in 2009.
-She has also production managed Working and Unlock’d for Prospect Theater Company.
+Annie moved to Queens in 2005, joining Showman Fabricators, a Queens based scene shop in production management followed by project management.
+There she worked on Broadway’s Little Mermaid, Sweeney Todd, 25th Annual Putnam County Spelling Bee, television’s “Late Night with Jimmy Fallon”, “Dr. Oz”, “Disney World’s American Idol Experience” and many others.
+She joined APAC in 2009 as production manager and has worked on all productions for the last 7 years.
+She also currently serves as production manager for Queens Theatre.
 Before coming to New York she received her BFA from the Theatre School at DePaul University followed by her MFA from the School of Drama at Yale University.
 Find out more about Annie.